9 Most Popular Diamond Shapes for Engagement Rings in 2023

 Cons of Round Diamonds

-A lot of work goes into cutting and shaping a round diamond.
-They are costlier than diamonds of other shapes.
-However, they are well worth every penny in terms of glamor and convenience.
+A lot of work goes into cutting and shaping a round diamond, which is costlier than diamonds of other shapes.
+However, they are well worth every penny in glamor and convenience.

-It takes many cuts to get 58 facets on a diamond.
-A stone loses up to 50% of its size and mass in cutting.
-Hence, finding a large-carat round diamond is difficult–even; if you do, it will be stupidly expensive.
+It takes many cuts to get 58 facets on a diamond, and a stone loses up to 50% of its size and mass in cutting.
+Hence, finding a large-carat round diamond is difficult–even if you do, it will be stupidly expensive.

 Princess cut diamonds are contemporary, dainty, and feminine.
 They are nearly as brilliant as round diamonds, and their shape resembles an inverted pyramid.

 The popularity of princess diamonds lies in their shape and unique color display.
 Most diamonds display their colors in the center.
 However, the colors of princess diamonds emanate from the center and corners.
-You will see different diamond colors depending on how the diamond faces the light.
+Depending on how the diamond faces the light, you will see different diamond colors.

 Pros of Princess Diamonds